- Customers who receive service and are billed for usage.

 - Create and set up all pricing plans that you offer to customers.

-- Register customers who will use Usage-based Billing plans.
+- Register customers who use Usage-based Billing plans.

 1. Understand subscription configuration